Social Engineering provides an overview of tools and techniques hackers use to gain access to sensitive information.

 - Social Engineering Review

-- Watch out for the data you give to strangers and share to the public
+- Watch out for the data you give to strangers and share with the public

 - Education is the best defense against Social Engineering